Pol52/python-serverless-image-handler/README.md

 - [@bretto36](https://github.com/bretto36) for [#182](https://github.com/awslabs/serverless-image-handler/pull/182)
 - [@makoncline](https://github.com/makoncline) for [#255](https://github.com/awslabs/serverless-image-handler/pull/255)

+## Saving output image to S3

+It is possible to save the output image to a S3 bucket adding extra HTTP Headers.
+In order to enable output saving:

+- Open the AWS console and go to the Lambda section
+- Open the *-ImageHandlerFunction-* lambda
+- Add S3_SAVE_SECRET to the Lambda environment.
+Choose a secret key long enough, e.g. 32 characters, digits and letters in mixed case.
+This is the key that must be supplied by the invoker to save on S3.
+- (optional) add S3_SAVE_BUCKET to the Lambda environment.
+If missing, TC_AWS_LOADER_BUCKET is used as fallback.
+  This is the target bucket.
+- edit the Lambda role to add "s3:PutObject" permission to the policy on the target bucket (S3_SAVE_BUCKET).
+- save the changes

+Now you are ready to request save output.
+You need to set `X-save-s3-key` to the request header with the value of the S3 path (key) where the file must be saved.
+In this case you must also set the `X-save-secret` request header with a string that matches the S3_SAVE_SECRET.

+Now you can issue two different type of requests, depending on your needs:

+- GET request: the output image to be returned in the body of the request.
+HTTP status will be 200 OK;
+- POST request: the output image to be returned in the body of the request.
+HTTP status will be 201 Created.

+Example:

+    # image returned in the body
+	curl -H "X-save-s3-key: my/output/image.jpg" -H "X-save-secret: 123456789" https://a12345.execute-api.us-east-1.amazonaws.com/image/300x300/source.jpg

+    # image not returned in the body
+	curl -I -X POST -H "X-save-s3-key: out/image.jpg" -H "X-save-secret: ayzd5BEk7znTCMgNRQMkfyfTa54A6vA6" https://a12345.execute-api.us-east-1.amazonaws.com/image/300x300/source.jpg

+## Debugging on Windows & IntelliJ idea with AWS Toolkit
+After using `build-s3-dist.sh` make sure to delete node_modules from source/image-handler and run `npm install` to reinstall dependencies for the correct platform.
 ***
 ## License
 Copyright Amazon.com, Inc. or its affiliates.
 All Rights Reserved.<br />